The Stone Age of Blogging is Over – What’s Next?

 I was really astounded when AOL bought the seemingly anti-corporate activist site Huffington Post.

-When they sacked Michael Arrington, the original founder of TechCrunch I was still somehow shocked.
+When they fired Michael Arrington, the original founder of TechCrunch I was still somehow shocked.
 When it happened to myself on SEOptimise I wasn’t even surprised anymore.

-Blog readers today mostly don’t care anymore who writes the content they read on their favorite “blog”.
+Blog readers don’t care anymore who writes the content they read on their favorite “blog”.

 It’s just a site or news source like any other.
 They don’t notice the names or bylines of the authors.
-The unthinkable, removing the main blogger from a blog, is not an issue by now.
+The hitherto unthinkable, removing the main blogger from a blog, is not an issue anymore.

 Bloggers get hired and fired.
 People read blogs not bloggers.
 The teams are interchangeable as long as the topic stays the same.

-What do people on Facebook, Google+, Tumblr, Twitter?
+What do people on Facebook, LinkedIn, Tumblr, Twitter?
 They blog.
-When I started blogging a blog posts was the size of the typical status update of today.
+When I started blogging a blog posts was the size of the typical status update.

 A short sentence with a link was a perfect usual blog posting for years.